iamkaikai/SkimGPT-client/README.md

 ![Team Photo](https://github.com/dartmouth-cs52-23s/project-skimgpt/assets/61445037/eca88b74-0bde-4dfe-ac96-430a6bc6e456) <br>

 ### Overview
-SkimGPT is a Chrome extension built to help the users efficiently digest online articles and blog posts.
-It uses GPT to generate summary of the webpage the user is currently on and displays it on the side.
+SkimGPT is a Chrome extension built to help users efficiently digest online articles and blog posts.
+It uses GPT to generate a summary of the webpage the user is currently on and displays it on the side.

 **Disclaimer: Due to the nature of GPT, the summarizer may take from 1 to 2 minutes to generate the result.**